Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Construction of a variation curve (sizes of plant leaves, anthropometric data of students).

 Topic 4.3.
-Selection of plants, animals and microorganisms (4 h)
+Selection of plants, animals and microorganisms (4 hours)

 Centers of origin and diversity of cultivated plants.
 Variety, breed, strain.
-Plant and animal breeding methods.
-Achievements and main directions of modern breeding.
+Methods of plant and animal breeding.
+Achievements and main directions of modern selection.
 The importance of selection for the development of agricultural production, medical, microbiological and other industries.

 Demonstration

 Comparative analysis of breeds of domestic animals, varieties of cultivated plants and their wild ancestors.
-Collections and preparations of varieties of cultivated plants that are distinguished by the highest fertility.
+Collections and preparations of cultivated plant varieties characterized by the greatest fertility.

 Section 5.
-The relationship between the organism and the environment.
-Fundamentals of Ecology (5 h)
+Relationships between the organism and the environment.
+Basics of ecology (5 hours)

 Demonstration

-Diagrams illustrating the structure of the biosphere and characterizing its individual constituent parts.
+Schemes illustrating the structure of the biosphere and characterizing its individual components.
 Tables of species composition and diversity of living organisms of the biosphere.
 Schemes of the cycle of substances in nature.
 Maps reflecting the geological history of the continents, the prevalence of the main land biomes.
 Filmstrips and films "Biosphere".
-Examples of symbiosis between representatives of different kingdoms of wildlife.
+Examples of symbiosis between representatives of different kingdoms of living nature.

-Drawing up schemes for the transfer of substances and energy (food chains) *.
+Drawing up diagrams of the transfer of substances and energy (power circuits) *.

-Studying and describing the ecosystem of your area, identifying the types of interaction different types in this ecosystem *.
+Study and description of the ecosystem of your area, identifying types of interaction different types in this ecosystem *.

 Natural resources and their use.
-Anthropogenic factors of influence on biocenoses (the role of man in nature); the consequences of human economic activity.
-Problems of rational nature management, nature protection: protection from pollution, preservation of standards and natural monuments, ensuring natural resources population of the planet.
+Anthropogenic factors affecting biocenoses (the role of humans in nature); consequences of human economic activity.
+Problems of rational environmental management, nature conservation: protection from pollution, preservation of standards and natural monuments, ensuring natural resources population of the planet.

 Demonstration